hotstuff194k/notes/README.md

 In addition, "Optimize for modularity and reusability.
 Abstracting functionality into reusable components or modules can significantly enhance the robustness and scalability of your software.
 And always keep in mind that 'Premature optimization is the root of all evil'—focus on writing correct, clear code first, then optimize if and where necessary."

 Lastly, "Embrace version control systems and collaborative development tools.
 They allow you to track changes, revert mistakes, collaborate effectively with team members, and manage complex projects more efficiently."

+# 2024-02-24
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote, often cited in software engineering, reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potential bugs.
+Instead, focus on writing clear, maintainable, and correct code first.
+Optimize only when you have identified through profiling and analysis that a specific part of your code is indeed a bottleneck affecting performance.